-In a 4-1-4 decision issued on February 25, the United States Supreme Court held that a federal criminal law prohibiting the destruction of corporate records and other “tangible objects” could not be used against a commercial fisherman who threw undersized fish overboard to avoid prosecution.
+In a 4-1-4 decision issued on February 25, 2015, the United States Supreme Court held that a federal criminal law prohibiting the destruction of corporate records and other “tangible objects” could not be used against a commercial fisherman who threw undersized fish overboard to avoid prosecution.
 The decision featured an unusual lineup of justices, wave after wave of fishing metaphors, and a citation to Dr. Seuss.
-Todd Braunstein covered the November oral arguments on a Teleforum conference call, and he will return to wade through the complicated decision.
+Todd Braunstein covered the November oral arguments on a Teleforum conference call, and he returned to wade through the complicated decision.

 SCOTUScast 11-21-14 featuring Todd Braunstein